martius-lab/cluster_utils/readme.md

 to upgrade

+Also recommended to add this line to your .bashrc (.zshrc)

+export MPLBACKEND="agg"

 ## High priority TODO:

-pdf output
+pdf output ... on the way

-keep best runs

 add adaptive distributions

-warm restarts
+warm restarts ... on the way

-choose between minimize/maximize

-output also std over restarts

 some way of testing

 ## Low priority TODO:

-reuse previous best jobs

 Add more examples

 Write better readme

 ## Done

+reuse previous best jobs ...
+Done

+output also std over restarts ...
+Done

+choose between minimize/maximize ...
+Done

+expose manage_submission as api ...
+Done

+reuse submission code for both main scripts ...
+Done

 save dataframes ...
 Done